Transthyretin / Prealbumin Human Protein

 Purity 96% SDS-PAGE confirms prealbumin as the major component.
 Under certain conditions dimer and monomer subunits can be seen.
 Cellulose acetate electrophoresis shows one band only with a higher electrophoretic mobility than albumin.

-Presentation Purified
+Presentation State Purified

 Buffer Presentation State: Purified